noriakis/software/docs/wcGeneSummary/03-custom-usage.md

 <img src="03-custom-usage_files/figure-html/highlight-1.png" width="100%" style="display: block; margin: auto;" />

-`spacer` can control the gaps above and below the grob on the dendrogram.
+`spacer` can control the gaps above and below the grob on the dendrogram (y-axis).
+`horizontalSpacer` can be used too for x-axis.

 ```r